masters-info-nantes/DJYN/README.md

 ## METADATA
 ### Goals

-1. écrire le language
+1. Write a language
-2. écrire un parser du langage
+2. Write a parser for this language
-3. Générer des diagrammes à partir du langage
+3. Write diagrams based on the language

 ### Dates

-Deadline: 20 décembre 2015
+Deadline: December 20th 2015

 ### Description